bnomei/kirby3-boost/README.md

 - Partial Caches like my helper plugin called [Lapse](https://github.com/bnomei/kirby3-lapse)
 - Configuration Caches are not supported [yet](https://kirby.nolt.io/328)

-To optimize performance it would make sense to use the **same** cache driver for all of these.
-A cache driver is a piece of code that defines where get/set commands for the key/value store of the cache are directed to.
-Kirby has [built in support](https://getkirby.com/docs/reference/system/options/cache#cache-driver) for File, Apcu, Memcached and Memory.
-I have created additional cache drivers for [MySQL ](https://github.com/bnomei/kirby3-mysql-cachedriver), [Redis](https://github.com/bnomei/kirby3-redis-cachedriver) and [SQLite](https://github.com/bnomei/kirby3-sqlite-cachedriver).
+To optimize performance it would make sense to use the **same** cache driver for all but the Pages Cache.
+The Pages Cache is better of in a file cache than anywhere else.

 ### TL;DR